 You can still qualify as a lawyer, practise independently and become an advocate, coroner or judge by means of the legal executive route.

 Taking the Chartered Legal Executive route means aspiring lawyers can earn as they learn and gain valuable practical experience in one fell swoop.
 Once your qualifications and work-based learning are complete, you can call yourself a qualified lawyer straight away.
 CILEx members are employed across the full spectrum of legal services, from private practice to government departments, and within the in-house legal teams of major companies.
 Two-thirds of CILEx students are financially supported by their employer.

 For those beginning their legal studies, both vocational and apprenticeship routes are available, and students can study at a local college or through a distance learning program.
 The CILEx Level 3 Professional Diploma in Law and Practice is the first stage of academic training.
 The second stage is the Level 6 Professional Higher Diploma in Law and Practice, which is assessed at honours degree level.
-For those with a qualifying law degree, CILEx offers the Graduate Fast-Track Diploma.
+For those with a qualifying law degree and the GDL, CILEx offers the Graduate Fast-Track Diploma.
 This one-year qualification fast-tracks you to become a Chartered Legal Executive lawyer.
 In recent years, CILEx has seen a significant rise in fast-track students.
 A full list of institutions offering CILEx courses is available on the CILEx careers website.

 While being a Chartered Legal Executive can be a rewarding career in its own right, don't forget CILEx can provide a useful route to qualifying as a solicitor.
 As a qualified legal executive, you can seek exemptions from much of the GDL (having already covered its core subjects) and, more importantly, are usually exempt from the two-year training contract, provided you are already a qualified Chartered Legal Executive before completing the LPC.